Fastest And Easiest Way To Get A Schengen Visa

 After presenting your documentation, the German Border Patrol officer might ask you to submit additional information.
 I advise that you travel with proof of financial means to support yourself during your stay.
 If the border patrol requests this, you can provide them with a bank statement or a traveler's check.
 If you are visiting a friend, they might want to speak with your friend, or you can request them to send you a certified invitational letter before you arrive at the border.

-Maybe you haven't heard, but the European Union will implement the ETIAS (European Travel Information and Authorization System) at the start of 2023.
+Maybe you haven't heard, but the European Union will implement the ETIAS (European Travel Information and Authorization System) at the end of 2023.
 If you are traveling to Germany before 2023, you don't need to apply for the ETIAS.
-However, remember that this will change in 2023.
+However, remember that this will change in November 2023.
 You must apply for the ETIAS if you travel to any Schengen country like Switzerland.

 Please feel free to check out our ETIAS guide for more information on how you will need to apply for it in the future.